Asset Management Plan: Footpaths, Kerbs and Roads

 When can you resurface our street ?
 We all pay high rates and it's like a patchwork quilt...a very disgraceful one.

-M.Mander asked over 3 years ago
+M.Mander asked about 4 years ago

 Hi Mander, Council develops a three year rolling surface renewal plan through its annual business planning process each year.
 If you could please provide details of roads that you feel are in poor condition these will be included within the review process along with internal audits, staff feedback and customer requests received to build an overall replacement plan.
 You can do this by submitting a request via https://www.ahc.sa.gov.au/Pages/Report-An-Issue.aspx